instana/onprem-distkit/README.md

 ## Configure Instana Repository

 We provide fully tested packages for all datastores required to run Instana.
 To be able to install these packages you need to setup the Instana Repository.
 Execute the following lines as root or with equivalent permissions.
+`customer_agent_key:` Got from your Instana Console.

-### Debian
+### Debian/Ubuntu

 configure package repository